Walemeg/Devops-Bootcamp-Projects/PROJECT1/.vscode/README.md

 # PROJECT TITLE :
-## TO SETUP A STATIC WEBSITE USING NGINX
+# SETTING UP A STATIC WEBSITE USING NGINX

 The goal of the project is to host a fully deployed and secure static website.